lokeshrajaram/TweetsMeetReviews/README.md

 ### Serving the processed result (continuously)
 (Involves: Rest API powered by a web server)

+### Collecting Metrics (Hourly)
+(Involves: Hive, HDFS, Script to retrieve results and store, HBase)

+    1. Hive collects the metrics and hand it over to a script to store it in HBase.
+        Use stats.export.StatsExport to export the Metrics to HBase

+### Serving the processed result (continuously)
+(Involves: Rest API powered by a web server)

  Three REST APIs are published for consuming results

     1. Get Tweets (results limited by 100)